isomerpages/moe-plmgss/_instructional-programmes/Post Secondary Scholarships.md

 *   National Elective Tamil Language Programme Scholarship (NETPS); and
 *   Regional Studies Programme Scholarship (RSPS)

-Please [click on this link](https://www.moe.gov.sg/financial-matters/awards-scholarships) for detailed information of the scholarships can be found in **APPLICATIONS**.
+Please&nbsp;[click on this link](https://www.moe.gov.sg/financial-matters/awards-scholarships)&nbsp;for detailed information of the scholarships can be found in&nbsp;**APPLICATIONS**.

 PL-Lites may apply for the above scholarships using their GCE O-Level Examinations results.

-Interested students can access the online scholarship applications at [http://www.moe.gov.sg/admissions/scholarships/](http://www.moe.gov.sg/admissions/scholarships/).
+Interested students can access the online scholarship applications at&nbsp;[http://www.moe.gov.sg/admissions/scholarships/](http://www.moe.gov.sg/admissions/scholarships/).
-For scholarship application, Students have to login to the application system using **their valid Singpass**.
+For scholarship application, Students have to login to the application system using&nbsp;**their valid Singpass**.

 **For students without a SingPass account**